ShahzadRasool/EECBVR/README.md

 ## Data Sources

-All data sources are in the `Data` folder
+All data sources are in the `Data` folder.
-A report is also made for the statistical analysis in the `Report.docx` file All the graphs made for the paper are in the `graphs` folder
+A report is also made for the statistical analysis in the `Report.docx` file.
+All the graphs made for the paper are in the `graphs` folder.

 ## Contact
 Email: Dr Shahzad Rasool (shahzad.rasool@sines.nust.edu.pk)